David263/vscode-docs/api/extension-guides/command.md

 ## Using Commands

 VS Code includes a large set of [built-in commands](/api/references/commands) that you can use to interact with the editor, control the user interface, or perform background operations.
 Many extensions also expose their core functionality as commands that users and other extensions can leverage.
+The user interface for executing commands is the Command Palette.

 ### Programmatically executing a command